razlevio/extractor/enchanced-extractor/README.md

 # Extractor

 Simple tool to extract posts and comments data from different forums.
-The tool extract raw data without information about dates, users, etc.
+The tool extract raw data without information about dates, users, signatures etc.

 ## Features